gicLAB/SECDA/README.md

 The Tensorflow submodule linked within this repo contains the required source code for compiling TFLite-SECDA for the PYNQ-Z1.
 We have adapted an example "label_image" provided by Tensorflow to "label_image_secda", which enables our accelerator pipeline for CONV2D layers.

-To cross-compile"label_image_secda" binary for PYNQ-Z1, use the following commands:
+To cross-compile "label_image_secda" binary for PYNQ-Z1, use the following commands:
 ```
 git clone https://github.com/gicLAB/SECDA.git --recurse-submodules
 cd tensorflow/